 - Bicep Curl

-Weightlifting has been proven to alleviate symptoms of osteoporosis, diabetes, depression, and back pain .
+According to research published in the National Library of Medicine, weightlifting can alleviate symptoms of osteoporosis, diabetes, depression, and back pain .

 But more importantly, they also help you lose weight.